HomeEnterprise ITArtificial IntelligenceAt Microsoft Ignite 2023, AMD pushes AI into everything from cloud computing to PCs

 Preferred Source of Google

-Today at the Microsoft Ignite 2023 conference, tech firm AMD unveiled several new products and showed off a range of AI-powered new technologies, including a powerful new accelerator called AMD Instinct MI300X, and updates to their well-known EPYC and Ryzen CPUs.
+Today at the Microsoft Ignite 2023 conference, tech firm AMD unveiled several new products and showed off a range of -powered new technologies, including a powerful new accelerator called AMD Instinct MI300X, and updates to their well-known EPYC and Ryzen CPUs.

 A senior executive said that these upgrades are important because they help make computing, AI, and PCs smarter and more efficient.